enginebai/Algorithms/topics/shortest-path.md

    > Take a look at the sameple at P.596 of CLRS.

 ### Implementation
+Please remember that `dist, node` popped from the heap represents the distance from source to `node`.
+It may or may not be the shortest distance (it may be stale).
+So we need to skip it if it's stale.

 ```kotlin
 data class Edge(val weight: Int, val to: Int)